slowernews/wisdom-tldr/chapters/chapter_3_action.md

 # 3.3 - On cooperating

 ## On selling, negotiation and price

-We're all in sales.
-To sell is to deal with objections.

-Sales used to be about information asymmetry but now it’s mostly [applied persuasion](chapter_3_action.md#on-charming) and keeping [relationships](#on-relationships).
-Best sellers are now ambiverts.

-Traditional selling: hunters (extroverts)

-- Intruding (to get your foot in the door)
-- Pitching (to persuade the customer to buy)
-- Persisting (to push until you make the sale)

-Modern selling: farmers (ambiverts and introverts)

-- Research (to understand the customer - time spent alone on the Web, reading and analyzing information)
-- Listening (to understand individual needs - being patient and quiet while remaining open to new ideas and perspectives)
-- Reacting (to adapt to the identified needs - letting the other person set the pace and the agenda)

-### On negotiation

-> *'You don’t get what you deserve in life, you only get what you negotiate.'*

-Negotiation establishes the price (exchange rate between money and value).
-That said, a bad/good negotiation means that you are giving more/less value than receiving for it.

-- «What’s your best out-the-door price? (...)
-Can you do X% below that?
-If you can reach my price, I’ll buy today.»
-- Never negotiate with binary questions: '«What can you do?» instead of «Will you do this?»'
-- Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'
-- If you want to go fast, let the other part go first.

-To negotiate is to have options.
-Hints:

-- The more you take, the more you can give back in meaningless concessions.
-- When people feel they have a choice, they walk into your trap that much more easily.
-- Tone of voice is a big clue to know with whom we are negotiating.
-The analytical cold guy is very patient.
-The assertive guy (eg. Trump) wants to make it fast.
-For the accomodator, the relationship is the most important.
-- On negotiation you don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.
-- Mirroring and reword. repeating the last one to three words of the other person.
-It opens up people’s brain.
-Its' very effective.
-Test the firmness of what they want.
-People didn't even realize it.
-- Instead of details use interesting testimonials that allow people to relate.

-> *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*

-> *'When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.' -- Robert Greene (13th law of power)*

-> *'Flattery is the infantry of negotiation.' -- Lord Chandos*

-> *'Pay too much for everything.
-The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

-> *'People may or may not say what they mean,” he explained, “but they always say something designed to get what they want.' -- David Mamet*

-> *'Marketers don’t convince.
-Engineers convince.
-Marketers persuade.
-Persuasion appeals to the emotions and to fear and to the imagination.
-Convincing requires a spreadsheet or some other rational device.' -- Seth Godin*

-However always strive to achieve a win-win situation.
-The deal will fall if both sides don't take what they need from it.
-The most dangerous negotiation is the one you don’t know you’re in.

-> *'You can’t make a good deal with a bad person.' -- Warren Buffett*

-> *'Peace cannot be kept by force.
-It can only be achieved by understanding.' -- Albert Einstein*

 <!--
 - best marketing is recomendation from other person